juliaclement/awktopython/docs/Implementation_State.md

 A missing pattern shall match any record of input, and a missing action shall be equivalent to: { print }”

-Omitted patterns are fully implemented.
-Omitted action is planned, but medium to low priority.
+Omitted patterns & actions are fully implemented.

 ### Statements